 With that in mind, let’s take a closer look at what you need to think about with regards to hiking rain gear.

 OK, ideally you want a proper rain jacket suitable for the outdoors.
 You want something that is both waterproof and breathable.
-If you don't have something suitable but you’re ready to commit to a purchase check out the rain jacket buying guide and visit the hiking jackets page to get some examples of very functional and popular rain jackets.
+If you don’t have something suitable but you’re ready to commit to a purchase check out the rain jacket buying guide and visit our top rain jacket recommendations for men and our top rain jacket recommendations for women.
+You can find some excellent examples of very functional and popular rain jackets.

 If you’re new to hiking you probably don’t have hiking specific gear lying around.
 So, what alternatives could you use?
 Well, a basic rain jacket of some kind should do the trick for some initial hikes.